-To use this PA feature, a speaker having a voice coil impedance of 8 ohms and a power handling capability of at least four watts should be used.
+To use this PA FEATURE, a speaker having a voice coil impedance of $4 \sim 8$ ohms and a power handling capability of at least four watts should be used.
 This speaker must be plugged into the PA SPKR jack at the rear of the transceiver.
-Be sure that there is physical separation between the microphone and the speaker itself.
+With the PA speaker connected as outlined previously, be sure that there is physical separation between the microphone and the speaker itself.
 If the speaker is located close to the microphone, acoustic feedback will result when the public address system is operated at high volume.
 Some experimentation will determine the minimum amount of isolation required for a given sound level from the public address system.

-- NOTE -
+- NOTE ---

-PA volume is controlled by adjusting the DYNAMIKE PLUS CONTROL to the desired volume.
+PA volume is controlled by adjusting the DYNAMIKE knob to the desired volume.

-- 13. SWR/SWR CAL/%-MOD SWITCH.
-In the %-MOD position, the MOD meter is activated.
-When in the SWR or SWR CAL positions the SWR meter is activated. - 14.
+- 11. SWR/SWR CAL/%-MOD SWITCH.
+In the %-MOD position, the S/RF and MOD meters are activated.
+When in the SWR or SWR CAL positions, the SWR meter is activated.
+In the later two cases, the operation is described in the above SWR CAL CONTROL description. - 12.
 PRESS-TO-TALK MICROPHONE.
 The receiver and transmitter are controlled by the press-to-talk switch on the microphone.
 Press the switch and the transmitter is activated; release switch to receive.
 When transmitting, hold the microphone two inches from the mouth and speak clearly in a normal "voice".
 The radios come complete with a low-impedance 500-ohm dynamic microphone.
 For installation instructions on other microphones, See, "ALTERNATE MICROPHONES AND INSTALLATION."